Frequently Asked Questions

 While the Fleet endeavors to place each applicant, it is not always possible to find an assignment that matches the interest, availability and talents of the applicant.

-Read through the list of open volunteer and intern positions to find some that you are interested in.
-Then, visit the “How to Apply” page of our website, which goes through all the steps to starting as a volunteer or intern with the Fleet and includes a link to our online application.
+Visit the “How to Apply” page of our website, which goes through all the steps to starting as a volunteer or intern with the Fleet and includes a link to our online application.

 You should come prepared to show your interest and desire to volunteer at the Fleet.
 Treat this like a real job interview, although it is a volunteer position we have high expectations of our volunteers and look for a high degree of professionalism, enthusiasm, and a desire to learn and further develop your skills.